oracle/coherence-operator/docs/user-guide.md

 Package the XML file within the sidecar Docker image:

-1. Create a `Dockerfile` next to the java file, with the following contents.
+1. Create a `Dockerfile` next to the Java file with the following contents.

    ```bash
    FROM oraclelinux:7-slim
    RUN mkdir -p /files/conf
    COPY files/conf/hello-server-config.xml files/conf/hello-server-config.xml
    ```
    Note that the XML file is placed in the `files/conf` directory relative to the root of the Docker image.
-This is the default location where Coherence will look for configuration files that apply to Coherence.
+This is the default location where Coherence looks for configuration files that apply to Coherence.
 You can change the location where Coherence looks for configuration files to add to the classpath.

-2. Ensure Docker is running on current host.
+2. Ensure Docker is running on the current host.
 If not, refer to [Get Started with Docker](https://docs.docker.com/get-started/).

 3. Build and tag a Docker image for `hello-server-config-sidecar`:

     ```bash
     $ docker build -t "hello-server-config-sidecar:1.0.0-SNAPSHOT" .
     ```
-  Note that the trailing dot "." is very significant.
-It means, "run the build relative to the current directory."
+    Note that the trailing dot "." is very significant which means to run the build relative to the current directory.

-4. Push your image to the Docker registry which the Kubernetes cluster can reach.
-See [Quick Start](./quickstart.md) guide to learn how to make the Kubernetes cluster aware of the Docker credentials so it can pull down images.
+4. Push your image to the Docker registry which the Kubernetes cluster can access.
+The [Quick Start](./quickstart.md) guide describes how to make the Kubernetes cluster pull the images using the Docker credentials.

    > **Note:** If you are using a local Kubernetes, you can omit this step, since the Kubernetes pulls from the same Docker server as the one to which the local build command built the image.

-5. Install the Helm chart, passing the arguments with the sidecar image:
+5. Install the Helm chart with the sidecar image arguments:

 ```bash
 $ helm --debug install coherence/coherence --name hello-server-config \